Quitting Alcohol Guide: How to Stop Drinking

 If you spend an average of $100 a week on alcohol, you’ll save more than $5,000 a year when you give up drinking.

-Even when you understand the benefits of quitting drinking, it still can be an intimidating prospect to actually kick the habit and know how to stop drinking alcohol safely.
+Even when you understand the benefits of quitting drinking, it still can be an intimidating prospect to actually kick the habit and know how to quit alcohol safely.
 The reality is there is no right or wrong way to give up alcohol.
 Tips for quitting drinking that work for another person may or may not work for you.

 The best way to stop drinking is the one that’s most helpful for you.
 The practical methods and tactics below are some of the ways people find success in quitting alcohol.